tokiostudio/streamset-online-box/README.md

 - `DEBUG_PRINT_OFFER` - Print WebRTC Offers from client to Broadcast Box.
 Debug things like accepted codecs.
 - `DEBUG_PRINT_ANSWER` - Print WebRTC Answers from Broadcast Box to Browser.
 Debug things like IP/Ports returned to client.

+- `STATUS_AUTH_TOKEN` - When set, requires Bearer token authentication to access the `/api/status` endpoint.
+The token must match this value.
+- `STREAM_AUTH_ENDPOINT` - When set, requires stream authentication through an external service.
+The stream key must be in the format `streamKey_authToken`.
+The service will receive a POST request with stream details and must return `{"authorized": true}` to allow streaming.

 ## Network Test on Start

 When running in Docker Broadcast Box runs a network tests on startup.
 This tests that WebRTC traffic can be established